tgchacko/Customer-Attrition-Prediction/README.md

-# Customer Churn Prediction for a Telecommunications Company
+# Customer Churn Prediction for a Telecom Company

 ## Table of Contents